EddyVerbruggen/nativescript-gradient/README.md

 * `direction`: One of "to bottom", "to top", "to right", "to left", "to bottom left", "to top left", "to bottom right", "to top right".

 ### Angular
-Add this to `app.module.ts` so you can use `Gradient` as a tag in the view:
+Add this to `app.module.ts` so you can use a `Gradient` tag in the view:

 ```typescript
 import { registerElement } from "nativescript-angular";